|

 Atlanta Business Chronicle - by J. Scott Trubey Staff writer

-ATLANTA (Atlanta Business Chronicle) -- Paul Breslin comments on possible hotel closures in store for Atlanta's hospitality inductry as the economic picture in 2009 turns decidedly worse.
+ATLANTA (Atlanta Business Chronicle) -- Hotel consultant Paul Breslin comments on possible hotel closures in store for Atlanta's hospitality inductry as the economic picture in 2009 turns decidedly worse.

 MORE >>